 Exiting the train station I immediately encountered one of the most memorable pub signs I can think of at the King’s Head – in the square at the station.
 The King’s Head is a pretty common name for a pub all over the world (Google it if you don’t believe me) but when you see it, the illustration is usually of the head of a puffy, pasty, white guy in a powdered wig.
 This King’s Head has a modern take that I surely appreciated.
 Huddersfield had numerous interesting pub signs that caught my eye and prompted a stop for a cool one.
 As an aside, pub signs are a whole interesting topic in of themselves as they can be markers to centuries of local history.
 For a fun, short article on this read A History of Britain in Its Pub Signs.

 Huddersfield proved to be a pleasant city to wander around in.
 There is a mix of distinguished architecture and there is vibrant street life in the pedestrian zones.
 And oh yeah, let’s not forget the breweries and beer venues.
 Magic Rock Brewing struck me as kind of a hipster place with a large variety of both cask and kegged options.
-Mallinsons has their public face in a tap room in the center called The Corner.
+Mallinsons has their public face in a taproom in the center called The Corner.
 Summer Wine Brewery is on the route between Huddersfield and Holmfirth so I used the bus to visit.
-Another nice craft beer venue I found near the city center was a place called The Grove – this is a friendly pub that is renowned for their large selection of beer options.
+Another nice craft beer venue I found near the city center was a place called The Grove – this is a friendly pub that is renowned for its large selection of beer options.

 Following are some images from wandering in Huddersfield.
 Click on any image to enlarge it and to open a scroll-able slideshow.